 Sometimes making the diagnosis is more trouble than it's worth and it's faster and easier to merely replace the small pre-amp tubes ONE AT A TIME with a replacement known to be good.
-Amp must be turned off and disconnected from the power source before any servicing (including tube replacement by an "ordinary person") is attempted.
-MAKE SURE you keep returning the tubes to their original socket until you hit the one that cures the problem.
+But MAKE SURE you keep returning the tubes to their original socket until you hit the one that cures the problem.
 You'll notice that tubes located nearer to the INPUT jack always sound noisier...but this is because they are at the start of the chain and their noise gets amplified over and over by the tubes that follow.
 The tube that goes into this "input socket" (usually labeled V1) needs to be the least noisy of the bunch.
-The tube that goes at the end of the preamp chain - just ahead of the power tubes - can be quite noisy without causing any problem at all.
+The tube that goes at the end of the preamp chain - just ahead of the power tubes - can be guite noisy without causing any problem at all.
 The tubes in your amp have already been located in the most appropriate sockets and this is why you should NEVER pull them all out at once and ALWAYS swap them one at a time.
 ALWAYS return a perfectly good tube to its original socket.
-Always place the amp in standby, turn power off and disconnect from the power source to reduce the risk of shock whenever changing tubes.
+Also it's a good idea to put the amp on STANDBY when swapping tubes to reduce the heat build up in the tubes themselves and to prevent explosive noises (which can still occur even if you are pulling the tubes away from their sockets gently) from coming through the speaker.

 Remember, take your time, be patient and chances are real good that you can fix your amp yourself by finding and replacing the bad tube.
-It saddens us to see amps shipped back to the shop when all they needed was a simple tube replacement!
-If you must send your amp back to us for service: first, disconnect the AC power cord from the power source and wait 2 minutes for internal components to discharge.
-Then remove the chassis from the cabinet by unscrewing the four mounting bolts on the bottom (or top on combo amps).
-Some amplifiers have a tension screw that holds the chassis taught against the cabinet and once loosened, the chassis can slide back like a drawer and come out from the back.
-Be sure that all interconnect cabling is unplugged such as internal fan, reverb tank and internal speaker cables, so the chassis can be removed freely.
-On certain models it may be necessary to first remove the grille to remove the chassis more easily and in some cases, at all.
-Remove the big power tubes and mark them according to their location from left to right 1, 2 etc. They need to be wrapped separately with plenty of wadded up newspaper around them and put in a smaller box for protection within the larger carton.
-Remember that your amplifier is heavy and it's weight in the carton may crush what is not well protected if the amplifier shifts during transport.
-Remove the rectifier tubes (if applicable) and wrap and box them separately as well.
-You can leave the preamp tubes in place as long as you pack the chassis carefully and with plenty (at least 6") of crush space, or remove them and wrap and box them separately too, being sure to also label their location.
+It kills us to see someone who has shipped their amp back to us...and all it needed was a simple tube replacement!
+If you must send back your amp, remove the chassis from the cabinet by unscrewing the four mounting bolts on the bottom top.
+The chassis then slides back like a drawer and comes out from the back.
+Remove the big power tubes and mark them according to their location from left to right 1, 2 etc. They need to be wrapped separately with plenty of wadded up newspaper around them and put in a smaller box within the larger carton.
+Remove the Rectifier tubes and wrap them also.
+You can leave the preamp tubes in or remove them and wrap them separately being sure to label their location.
 (See Tube Task Chart.)